Aurora Tracker: Finding The Northern Lights

 Long Term Planning

 If you are planning a trip to see the northern lights, two things will help you more than anything, location and time.
 The closer to the aurora oval you get and the longer you stay there will increase you odds dramatically.
 The long range outlook above can be of some guidance when trying to forecast the northern lights several weeks out, but considering most of the big displays will not be forecasted outside of a couple days, it is a gamble.
 The best approach is to plan a trip where your odds are the highest.
 There are certainly a lot of places that could work, but I am going to focus on Fairbanks, Alaska.
 If the sky is clear you have a 90% chance of seeing the northern lights on any given night from late August through late April (the summer is too light to see the aurora).
 After taking clouds into consideration, there is about a 93% chance of seeing the northern lights during a 5 day trip...and most likely you will see them a couple times.
 Fall and early winter brings more clouds, but mid winter through early spring is the driest and has the most cloud free nights of the year.
 The aurora is more active near the spring and fall solstice which makes March a perfect month in Fairbanks.
 The snowpack is still thick, but temperatures don't spend nearly as much time in the sub-zero range as mid winter.
 During the day, you can check out Chena Hot Springs, enjoy the International Ice Art Championships or take a dog sled ride.
 If you don't have the time or money to take a big vacation in hopes of seeing the aurora, fear not.
-The sun goes through an 11-year cycle of high and low solar activity and right now we are at peak.
-2013 through 2015 are expected to be very active so make sure to keep checking back at this page and good luck.
+The sun goes through an 11-year cycle of high and low solar activity and right now we are just past peak.
+2016 is expected to be active yet so make sure to keep checking back at this page and good luck.